 Valerie recently served as secretary for the Research Triangle Park Evaluators group (a regional affiliate of the American Evaluation Association).
 She also served as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
 In addition, she is a member of the American Evaluation Association (AEA).

 - Distinguished Early Career Contributions in Qualitative Inquiry, Division 5 (Quantitative and Qualitative Methods) of the American Psychological Association, 2017.

 - Emerging Scholar Award, American Educational Research Association (AERA) Out-of-School-Time Special Interest Group, 2013.

 Areas of Expertise

-Change, Coaching & Mentoring, Other Leadership Topics, Creativity & Innovation, Program Evaluation, Youth Leadership Development, K-12 Education, Higher Education, Qualitative Methods, Mixed Methods, Identity Development, Adolescence, Developmental Evaluation, Evaluation Capacity Building, Collaborative Evaluation
+Change, Emergent Learning, Coaching & Mentoring, Creativity & Innovation, Program Evaluation, Youth Leadership Development, K-12 Education, Higher Education, Qualitative Methods, Mixed Methods, Identity Development, Adolescence, Developmental Evaluation, Evaluation Capacity Building, Collaborative Evaluation